Grand Savings Bank is open for business

 Payroll Protection Program (PPP) loan information under the Coronavirus Aid, Relief, and Economic Security (CARES) Act can be found here:

-As you approach the end of your covered period.
-Please gather the documentation supporting your use of the funds.
-If you have questions about the eligible expenses please contact your loan officer.
+As you approach the end of your covered period, please gather the documentation supporting the use of the funds and begin the application in the link provided.
+If you have questions about the eligible expenses please contact your loan officer or visit SBA.gov.

 The links below are helpful resources to small business owners that include the PPP Forgiveness application(s), instructions, and the program details and rules from the Treasury.